GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/08-optimizations.md

 # Optimizations

-There are some optimizations in the SDK to avoid waste of resouces and improve performance.
-It is possible to configure it to disable or enabled then.
+The SDK is optimized to avoid waste of resources and improve performance.
+You can freely choose which optimizations should be enabled or disabled.

 ## Mutiple Calls to API